dayflower/p5-Validator-Procedural/README.md

     $mech->register_checker(
         EMAIL => sub {
-            # Of course this pattern is not strict for email, but It's example.
+            # Of course this is not precise for email address, but just example.
             unless (m{\A \w+ @ \w+ (?: \. \w+ )+ \z}xmso) {
                 return 'INVALID';   # error code for errors }